Economy of the United Kingdom: 2020 to present

 In March 2020, in response to the COVID-19 pandemic, a temporary ban was imposed on non-essential business and travel in the UK.
-The BoE cut the interest rate to 0.1%.
+The BoE cut the base rate to a new historic low of 0.1%.
 Economic growth had been weak before the crisis, with zero growth in Q4 2019.
-By May, 23% of the British workforce was furloughed (temporarily laid off).
+By May 2020, 23% of the British workforce was furloughed (temporarily laid off).
 Government schemes were launched to help affected workers.
 In the first half of 2020, GDP shrank by 22.6%, the deepest recession in UK history and worse than any other G7 or European country.
 During 2020 the BoE purchased £450 billion of government bonds, taking the amount of quantitative easing since the start of the Great Recession to £895 billion.
-Overall, GDP shrank by 9.9% in 2020, making it the worst contraction since the Great Frost paralysed the economy in 1709.
+Overall, GDP shrank by 10.3% in 2020, making it the worst contraction since the Great Frost paralysed the economy in 1709.

 In 2021 consumer price inflation (CPI) began rising sharply due to higher energy and transport costs.
-With annual inflation approaching 11%, the BoE gradually increased the base rate to 2.25% during the first nine months of 2022.
-The UK was not alone: global inflation rates were the highest in 40 years owing to the pandemic and Russia's invasion of Ukraine.
+The BoE responded by gradually increasing the base rate, which would peak at 5.25% in August 2023.
+Global inflation rates were the highest in 40 years owing to the pandemic and Russia's invasion of Ukraine.
 The UK had the highest domestic electricity prices and amongst the highest gas prices in Europe, contributing to a cost of living crisis.
-In February 2022 the BoE began quantitative tightening (a reversal of QE) by not renewing mature government bonds and in November started offloading bonds to private investors, signalling the end to an era of easy borrowing.
-In October 2022 year-on-year CPI peaked at 11.1%, the worst for 41 years.
+In 2022 the BoE began quantitative tightening (a reversal of QE) by either not renewing mature government bonds or offloading bonds to private investors, signalling the end to an era of easy borrowing.
+Annual CPI peaked at 11.1% in October 2022.
+Cumulatively, prices rose by 30.7% from January 2021 to June 2026.
+By contrast, prices had risen by a total of 8.7% over the preceding five and a half years.

 In August 2023, the ONS announced that nominal GDP had surpassed its pre-COVID-19 size in the final quarter of 2021.
-GDP per capita rose by 0.7% a year on average from 2007 to 2024, in contrast with 2.5% during the global credit bubble from 1990 to 2007.
-As of early 2024, average wages in the UK adjusted by inflation were roughly the same as in 2008.
-As of July 2025, the unemployment rate was 4.7%, up from 3.8% in February 2024.
-In 2024, there were 11 million economically inactive people (those aged 16 to 64 who are not in the labour force) in the UK.
+GDP per capita rose by 0.7% a year on average from 2007 to 2024, in contrast with 2.5% a year during the global credit bubble from 1990 to 2007.
+In early 2024, average wages in the UK reached roughly the same level in real terms as they had been in 2008.
+As of March 2026, the overall UK unemployment rate was 5%, up from 3.8% in February 2024, and youth unemployment reached 16.2%, the highest since 2014.
+A prolonged downturn in the job market started in mid-2024 owing to higher employment costs and the workplace adoption of AI.
+According to payroll data, 237,897 jobs were lost from October 2024 to August 2026, with retail, hospitality and manufacturing some of the hardest hit sectors.